Aidenclark-github/AI/Readme.md

 - Some top conferences on Artificial Intelligence and Machine Learning (such as [ICML](https://icml.cc/)) only accept submissions in Latex format.
 - Many CS/IT graduates who have prepared reports using Overleaf/Latex often brag about *high typographical quality* of their reports.
 This is particularly true for documents that are heavy on mathematics.
 Those who don't know about Latex, always keep wondering how Word/Writer can be used to prepare such reports.
 - TeX (The core of Overleaf/Latex) has been around for over thirty years, and the underlying language hasn't changed very much in that time.
-- Your document is relatively safe because the file format is open and there's no virus threat.
+- Your document is relatively safe because the file format is open and there's lesser virus threat.
 - Latex provides a consistency of the layout, i.e., it is really difficult to mess up the typography.
 This lets you concentrate on the contents and does not distract you by being concerned about the looks of the document.

 I am not an Overleaf/Latex maniac and I don't use it for everything.
 However, I strongly believe that CS/IT students should learn it once while at university.
 Even just to know that such an alternative to Word/Writer exists and that they are widely used.